FUB-HCC/human-centered-dataviz_course/README.md

 In order to take part in the course, please ensure that you have a Python version greater or equal to 3.6.1 , a working installation of [Poetry](https://python-poetry.org/docs/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

-The setup below is designed for \*nix systems, so on Windows you may be well advised to use the Linux subsystem for the setup.
-[Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is a guide how to install the WSL.

 ## Setup

 1. Clone this repository and move into the repo root